Updated Jun 12 2021

-Travel advices and transport for a day
+Travel advices and transport for a day in Barcelona

 For the two options that we have given you, the maximum number of journeys you’ll need to make in public transport is two, so it works out cheapest to buy individual metro tickets for getting around.
 However, if you’re in a group of more than two people, it’s probably worth buying and sharing a T-10 ticket.
 More information about Barcelona’s transport system.